 MGM Assurance mis-sold FSAVC with various different Aspects:

-- MGM Assurance may not have made their customers aware that their FSAVC will not be contributed by their employer.
+- MGM Assurance may not have made their consumers aware that their FSAVC will not be contributed by their employer.

 - MGM Assurance may not have made their customers aware about the chance of purchasing "Added Years".

 - MGM Assurance may not have made their customers aware that any fees & charges that their FSAVC incurred.